Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 You may need to configure some profile settings, if so please consult google or contact us.

 Now you need to clone our website in your local computer.

-For this copy and paste this
+For this paste the link you just copied like

-git clone https://.........................................  in git and press enter.
+git clone https://github.com/NischalLal/classof2020.github.io.git in git and press enter.

 Now you should see this:

 ![git clonning test](/img/post/clonning.jpg)

 After clonning has finished.
-You should have a local copy or our website, Which seem like this:
+You should have a local copy or our website on your desktop, Which seem like this:

 ![downloadTest](/img/post/download.jpg)